mcarrera/pokedex/README.md

 * Gaining a more complete understanding of the third-party API involved, including performance implications, licensing and daily usage limits.
 It might be worth exploring the idea of building a service to directly call the pokeapi.co API (similar to how it is done for the funtranslation API)
 * I hard-coded several string values in the code.
 For example, error messages, URLs, etc. This was done in the interest of time.
 In a production environment, I would consider using setting files, environment variables and/or constant strings in the static Constants class.
 * For a prototype with limited usage, performance appears to be adequate (usually the API returns a result in less than 1 second).
 For a production product, I would recommend estimating load volumes and conducting stress tests.
 If necessary, caching strategies (for example, a key/value database) should be considered.
+* No documentation, and no authentication is provided.
+For a production API, based on the consumer I would consider adding authentication (e.g. via JWT token) and write comprehensive documentation
 * The unit tests included in the solution are not comprehensive.
 Each layer of the application (controller, handlers, services) is covered, but definitely to a lesser extent than what would be expected in a production environment.
 * API versioning was not implemented.
 In a production environment I would reccomend implementing it in order to ensure backward compatibility.
 * A basic health check endpoint is implemented at /health.
 This endpoint can be used to monitor the responsiveness of the API.
 In a production environment, we might want to monitor availability of external dependecies, etc.